ldynia/archcolider/3.ViewsAndPerspectives/UserScenariosPerspective.md

 ### Stakeholders

-* Ocasional User
+* Ocasional User - Intrest of purchasing a meal without being registered in the system.
-* Cashier -located at the Point of Sale
+* Cashier - Is a Point of Sale operator, facilitates  meal purchase for unsubscribed users.

 ### Risks
 We need to put in place mechanisms that handles submissions of two valid coupons.